 fortune to the coming year.

-Brightly colored Golden dragon procession happen during Chinese New Year festivities.
+Brightly colored Golden dragon procession happens during Chinese New Year festivities.

-Dragons are referred to as the divine mythical creature that brings with it ultimate abundance,
+Dragon is referred as the divine mythical creature that brings ultimate abundance,

 prosperity and good fortune.